U.S. Credit Card Debt Statistics

 AVERAGE CREDIT CARD DEBT BY INCOME

 There is a strong correlation between average income and average credit card debt.
-The greater a person’s income, the higher the credit card debt.
+The greater a person’s income, the higher their credit card debt.
 Americans who earn less than $16,000 have an average debt of $3,830, while those with the highest credit card debt on average ($12,600) typically earn over $290,160 per year.

 AVERAGE CREDIT CARD DEBT BY EDUCATION